Monmouthshire Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with alerts on Monmouthshire Building Society’s changes.
-Notwithstanding that using the software is not a prerequisite for Monmouthshire Building Society , demonstrating you can stay up to date with Monmouthshire Building Society’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your firm’s panel standing.
+This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Monmouthshire Building Society’s changes.
+Notwithstanding that utilising the software is not a condition for being on the Monmouthshire Building Society panel, demonstrating you can remain up to date with Monmouthshire Building Society’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your panel status.

-COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for some firms, leads to reduced PII premiums.

 Find a Law Firm approved by Monmouthshire Building Society